 Speaking of listening to your friends, reaching out to people you trust and letting them know what you’re struggling with is definitely going to help.
 If you want to stop crushing on someone you can’t have and you’ve got a best friend who’s brutally honest, you need not look anywhere else for advice.

-Talk to that friend or a family member, or anyone you trust.
-Sometimes, a friend telling you about a similar experience they had can greatly help you.
-Plus, the crass “knock it off and go get a life” your friend is going to throw at you will help too.
+They will always be ready with the best tips for getting over someone.
+When your crush doesn’t like you back, they’ll bring you your favorite ice cream and chips.
+Sometimes, a friend telling you about a similar experience they’ve had can greatly help you get over someone fast.
+Or, the crass “knock it off and go get a life” your friend is going to throw at you can help too.

 5. Don’t ignore the things you know will be a problem